-The Great Barrier Reef is at serious risk of becoming a dumping ground for millions of tonnes of sludge, to make way for bigger ports and allow thousands more coal ships to plough through its pristine waters.
+The Great Barrier Reef is at serious risk of becoming a dumping ground for millions of tonnes of sludge, to make way for bigger ports and enable thousands more ships to plough through its pristine waters.

-There are proposals in the pipeline that would see 40 million tonnes of seabed and rock dumped over the next five years.
+There are proposals in the pipeline that would see 40 million cubic metres of seabed and rock dumped over the next five years.

-Fresh from a federal election, we have a critical opportunity to let the new Australian government know that it’s not okay to treat the Great Barrier Reef World Heritage Area as a dumping ground.
+We must tell the Australian Government that it’s not okay to treat the Great Barrier Reef World Heritage Area as a dumping ground.